-Only holders of Common Stock of record at the close of business on April 13, 2007 are entitled to notice of and to vote at the meeting or any adjournments.
+Only holders of common stock of the Company of record at the close of business on April 24, 2008 are entitled to notice of and to vote at the meeting or any adjournments.

-If you do not plan to attend the meeting and you wish to vote in accordance with the Board of Director's recommendations, it is not necessary to specify your choices; merely sign, date, and return the enclosed Proxy Card.
+If you do not plan to attend the meeting and you wish to vote in accordance with the Board of Director's recommendations, it is not necessary to specify your choices; merely sign, date, and return the enclosed proxy card.
 If you attend the meeting, you may withdraw your Proxy and vote your own shares.